 Quartz is the second most abundant mineral in the Earth's continental crust, after feldspar.
-It is made up of a continuous framework of SiO4 silicon-oxygen tetraheda, with each oxygen being shared between two tetrahedra, giving an overall formula SiO2.
+It is composed of a continuous framework of SiO4 silicon-oxygen tetrahedra, with each oxygen atom being shared between two tetrahedra, resulting in the overall formula SiO2.
 There are many different varieties of quartz, several of which are semi-precious gemstones.
-Especially in Europe and the Middle East, varieties of quartz have been since antiquity the most commonly used minerals in the making of jewelry and hardstone carvings.
-The word "quartz" is derived from the German word "quarz", which was imported from Middle High German, "twarc", which originated in Slavic (cf. Czech tvrdy ("hard"), Polish twardy ("hard"), Russian твёрдый ("hard")), from Old Church Slavonic тврьдъ ("firm"), from Proto-Slavic *tvьrdъ.
+In Europe and the Middle East in particular, varieties of quartz have been the most commonly used minerals for making jewellery and hardstone carvings since antiquity.
+The word 'quartz' is derived from the German 'quarz', which originated in Middle High German 'twarc', itself derived from Slavic languages (cf. Czech 'tvrdý' ('hard'), Polish 'twardy' ('hard'), Russian 'твёрдый' ('hard')), ultimately from Old Church Slavonic 'tvrdъ' ('firm'), and Proto-Slavic '*tvьrdъ'.

 Piezoelectricity